A lively cat, the American Curl gets along well with people and loves to climb and jump.

 CFA, ACFA , TICA, CCA

 This well-muscled cat, while not large, has a long body compared to the overall size.
-The American Curl has medium-sized bones so it is not a delicate cat despite the length of the body.
+The American Curl has medium-sized bones so she is not a delicate cat despite the length of the body.

-The coat texture of the American Curl is silky, whether it is a short hair or a long hair.
+The coat texture of the American Curl is silky, whether she is a short hair or a long hair.
 The hair length on the long haired curl is really more semi-long than long.
 The American Curl is accepted in all colors and patterns.

 The American Curl enjoys daily exercise.
 They relish cat trees in the house with perches for climbing and jumping.
 If they are provided with enough exercise space, they tend to maintain their weight rather well.
 They also like interactive play.
 While not considered a "lap cat," the Curl likes to be next to people.